GUARDIAN-COMMUNITY/GUARDIANBOT/README.md

 >                     ❗YOU ARE FOREWARNED❗
 > We won't be responsible for any kind of ban due to this bot.

-> LegendBot was made for fun purpose and to make group management easier.
+> GuardianBot was made for fun purpose and to make group management easier.

 > It's your concern if you spam and gets your account banned.